-Engineering Design 101 (2466) Engineering Design 101 is a semester course.
+Engineering Design 101 is a semester course.
 This course is for students interested in learning more about engineering or are thinking about pursuing a career in Engineering or related areas.
 Students will learn about the tools, methods, materials, and processes used by engineers.
 This class will simulate the university engineering experience by giving students exposure with various aspects of the engineering profession.
 This course will proceed as a project based learning class involving several different engineering disciplines including: electrical, mechanical and structural.
 As students advance through the different units they will learn problem solving, critical thinking, design skills, 3D modeling as well as other skills that are vital to becoming a successful engineer.
-(Prerequisite: Successful completion of Math 9 and current enrollment in Physics).